-`Why post a recipe for a pizza crust?
+`Why post a recipe for a Paleo pizza base?
 Is that paleo?
+Is pizza paleo?
 I thought this was about totally changing the way we eat.’

 Well, it is paleo…and paleo is about changing the way we eat.
 We sometimes post things that are a paleo version of what has become an everyday food for many people.
 One of the reasons is that this makes a paleo lifestyle more do-able for people who are transitioning over to it, particularly if it is a whole family moving over from a SAD (standard Australian/American diet).

 We are though, quite picky about what we choose.
-This pizza crust is a typical example of how we make the choices.
+This pizza base is a typical example of how we make the choices.

 Most of the recipes that actually resemble a regular pizza base have a lot of tapioca or arrowroot in them.
 Or some have rice flour, or potato flour.
 They’re an easy, grain free, gluten free alternatives to wheat flour, and are fairly predictable in how they will cook.
 A little different to wheat flour, but gives a similar finished product.

 What’s the problem with that?
 It’s that tapioca (aka arrowroot) is really just highly processed carbohydrates with very little in the way of other nutrients.
 And remember that all carbs turn to sugar in our bloodstream.
 Tapioca is one carb that turns to sugar really quickly and is highly likely to give a blood sugar spike.
 Best not to go there.